Country Profile: Marshall Islands

 Transportation

-Transportation infrastructure includes 33 airports and a merchant marine fleet of 4,180 ships, indicating a well-established means of travel and trade.
+Transportation infrastructure includes air and sea routes, with 33 airports and a merchant marine fleet of 4,180 vessels.
+The country's ports facilitate trade and transport between the islands and beyond.

 Communications